langchain-ai/agentevals/README.md

 can be extremely powerful, it can be tricky to get right because LLMs are black boxes.
 This makes effectively evaluating your agent's performance especially important.

-This package contains a collection of evaluators and utilities for evaluating the performance of your agents, with a focus on examining an agent's **trajectory**, It is intended to provide a good conceptual starting point for your agent's evals.
+This package contains a collection of evaluators and utilities for evaluating the performance of your agents, with a focus on examining an agent's **trajectory**.
+It is intended to provide a good conceptual starting point for your agent's evals.

 If you are looking for more general evaluation tools, please check out the companion package [`openevals`](https://github.com/langchain-ai/openevals).